Toilet training can be split into two processes – toilet training for day and toilet training for night.

 You have to do whatever you think will best suit your family and your little one.

-Here are some tips on knowing when to toilet train for night and for helping your child wake up dry!
+But here are some tips on knowing when to toilet train for night and for helping your child wake up dry!

 Tips for toilet training at night

 - If your child wakes up with a dry nappy most mornings then they are probably ready to be out of nappies at night time.
-Particularly if they’re older and can come to you or let you know if they need to go to the toilet in the middle of the night.
-If their nappies are still full in the morning you might decide to wait longer.

 - Your child needs to learn how to be alert to the urge to go, even when they’re sleeping.
-If your older child (3-4 years) still has wet nappies in the morning you might still want to try night training them.
+If your older child (3-4 years) still has wet nappies in the morning you could still try night training them.
 Take the nappies off and explain to them that if they need to go in the night that they can wake you up or use the toilet themselves.
 It might be enough to train their bladder if they know that they can’t rely on the nappies.

 - Invest in a good-quality, fitted, waterproof mattress protector (or two!).
 Some parents make the bed twice so if there’s an accident during the night all you have to do is strip off the top layer rather then remake the bed.
 You can also buy waterproof sheets, so you don’t have to remake the entire bed.